miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-2-forms-and-views.md

     module: 'Module 02: Get started using Dataverse'
 ---

+# Lab 02.2: Work with forms & views

 In this lab you will be designing the forms and views that will be used in your model-driven application.